The Coastal Forager – Bushcraft Camp, Galloway, SW Scotland

 Mark Williams

 Mark Williams of Galloway Wild Foods is a wild gastronomer and professional wild food educator, who has been teaching about foraging for 35 years.
 Mark is a font of knowledge and enthusiasm, specialising in making foraging fun and accessible, while providing solid foundations for a lifetime of discovery, enjoyment and worry-free wild eating.
-Mark is author of The Coastal Forager (available spring 2026) and works closely with landowner/conservation organisations such as The National Trust and Scottish Natural Heritage.
+Mark is author of The Coastal Forager (available spring 2026) and this weekend will cover many of the species and recipes featured in the book.
+He works closely with landowner/conservation organisations such as The National Trust and Scottish Natural Heritage.
 Mark’s seaweed feasts are legendary!
 He is also a member of the Association of Foragers and the British Mycological Society.

 Steven Hanton